LinguaTechnica/hero_tome/README.md

 2. Sprint 2: MVP (least amount of code possible for core feature)
 3. Sprint 3: Design
 4. Sprint 4: Final

+### User Stories

+As a guest, I can ...
+- Create a new account
+- Browse all the heroes
+- Search for heroes
+- Compare heroes

+As a user, I can ...
+- Login/logout
+- View my account profile
+- Create a list of my favorite heroes